logo

 Bar Harbor and Acadia National Park

-Baxter State Park, Katahdin Woods & Waters NM, whitewater rafting on the Penobscot River, Gulf Hagas
+Baxter State Park, Katahdin Woods & Waters NM, whitewater rafting on the Penobscot River, hiking Gulf Hagas

 Central Maine coastline (e.g. Camden and Boothbay Harbor)